Viplove0114/delivery_insights/Readme.md

+# you can download the map.html file or open the notebook in collab to see the map!

 Step 1: Load and Prepare the Data

 First, i need to load GPS event log data into a pandas DataFrame.  from the CSV file format.